SilasD/scripts/docs/fix/codex-pages.rst

 Note
 ----

-Quires and scrolls will never display the number of pages they contain even if their page count is specified in the data structure of their written content.
+This tool mitigates :bug:`9268` by generating new, randomized information for written content that do not have the start and end pages specified in their data structure.
+It cannot retrieve page count from written content that was already missing the page count information.

-Once a quire is binded into a codex, the number of pages it contains will be displayed in its item description.
+Also, unbound quires and scrolls do not display the number of pages they contain in their item description even if the data structure of their written content holds the information.
+However, once a quire that has written content with appropriately specified page count information is bound into a codex, its page count will be properly displayed in the resulting codex's item description.